Haitamuu/data-extraction-toolkiit/README.md

 # data-extraction-toolkiit
-Python scripts for automated PDF data extraction and web scraping
+Python scripts for automated PDF data extraction and web scraping (still not fully uploaded)